henriquesposito/poldis/README.md

 Text Data on Political Discourses in Brazil and the US in Time.

-For now this is a private project, but soon it is set to become a source of publicly available data on political discourses while offering several functions for text analysis.
+For now this is a private project, but soon it is set to become a source of publicly available data on political discourses and offer several helpful functions for political text analysis.

 Keep your eyes open for it\!